XanaduAI/strawberryfields/doc/algorithms/quantum_neural_network.rst

 Layers in the feedforward neural network above are called **fully connected** as every neuron in a given hidden layer or output layer can be connected to all neurons in the previous layer through the matrix :math:`W`.
 Over time, specialized versions of layers have been developed to focus on different problems.
 For example, convolutional layers have a restricted form of connectivity and are suited to machine learning with images.
 We focus here on fully connected layers as the most general type.
 Training of neural networks uses variations of the `gradient descent <https://en.wikipedia.org/wiki/Gradient_descent>`_ algorithm on a cost function characterizing the similarity between outputs of the neural network and training data.
 The gradient of the cost function can be calculated using `automatic differentiation <https://en.wikipedia.org/wiki/Automatic_differentiation>`_, with knowledge of the feedforward network structure.

 Quantum neural networks aim to encode neural networks into a quantum system, with the intention of benefitting from quantum information processing.
-There have been numerous attempts to define a quantum neural network and so far there is no clear consensus on the best approach.
+There have been numerous attempts to define a quantum neural network, each with varying advantages and disadvantages.
 The quantum neural network detailed below, following the work of :cite:`killoran2018continuous`, has a CV architecture and is naturally realized using standard CV gates from Strawberry Fields.

 CV implementation
 ------------------------------------